Jestercheek123/EvaP/Testing-Ideas.md

 ## [[Emails]]
 At several occasions, emails are sent out to notify users of the system about important events:

-* A person resonsible and its delegates must be notified when one or more of their courses become ``pending for lecturer approval``.
+* A person responsible and its delegates must be notified when one or more of their courses become ``pending for lecturer approval``.
 * A participant must be notified if he or she has not performed yet the evaluation for a course whose evaluation phase is about to expire.
 * All contributors and participants of a course must be notified when the evaluation results are ``published``.
 * A login key email must be sent to an external user upon a login key generation request.
 For obvious reasons, the email must contain the login key.